Jetta (car brand): Iran

 In August 2023, the Jetta VS7 was introduced in Tehran, Iran alongside the Jetta VS5 and Jetta VA3 by Mammut Khodro, the official distributor of Volkswagen in Iran.
 The three models by Jetta will be released in Iran by end of the year.

+Uzbekistan

+In June 2026, Volkswagen announced they will launch in Uzbekistan market with FAW-VW models being exported from China.
+As part of the launch, Jetta expanded into Uzbekistan market, with VS5 and VS7 being exported.